CrusaderX/nightwatch/README.md

-Dockerfile for running Nigthwatch tests under CI.
+Dockerfile and nightwatch.json files for running Nightwatch tests under CI.
 This example for Drone CI but you can do the same in any other CI system.

 ```yaml